yakivmospan/android-snippets/gists/Utils. Uri.md

 ### Utils: Uri

- working with file system we often need to get path from [Uri][1] object.
+While working with file system we often need to get path from [Uri][1] object.

 As in Android 4.4 KitKat was added new Document picker we need to use 19 or later SDK version.